- Plume Legal

 - enforce Plume’s customer contracts and other legal agreements

-- prevent, investigate and/or report security incidents, crime, fraud or misrepresentation
+- prevent, investigate and/or report security incidents, crime, fraud or other violations of law

 To comply with applicable laws and protect legal rights.
 Plume processes personal information as a controller to:

-- enforce and investigate actual or suspected violations of our agreements
+- enforce and investigate actual or suspected violations of our legal agreements

-- protect the safety, security and legal rights of customers and users of Customer Networks
+- protect the safety, security and legal rights of customers and users of the Plume Services

 - detect, prevent and remediate fraud or other unlawful behavior, security issues and other technical issues related to the Plume Services